HacquesF/SmartClientCachesTPF/README.md

 -https://github.com/LinkedDataFragments/Client.js/issues/16 Then ENV http_proxy won't work.

 	Iptables
-> sudo iptables -t nat -A OUTPUT -s 127.0.0.1 -p tcp --dport 3000 -j REDIRECT --to 3129
+> sudo iptables -t nat -A PREROUTING -p tcp --dport 3000 -j REDIRECT --to 3129 -w

-Throw the correct redirection to squid if 3129 is in intercept.
-Right now squid refuse to pass the request.
-Probably squid.conf problems.
+Works with that on the host.